2025 SMART Modified Tour

+Luke Baldwin, the 2025 SMART Modified Tour champion.

-The 2025 SMART Modified Tour is the 21st season of the SMART Modified Tour.
+The 2025 SMART Modified Tour was the 21st season of the SMART Modified Tour.
 It began with the Zach Brewer Memorial at Florence Motor Speedway on March 1 and ended with the Frontier Natural Gas 99 at North Wilkesboro Speedway on October 18.

 Luke Baldwin, who entered the season as the defending champion, won his second straight championship after winning the season finale at North Wilkesboro.